-Amid one of 2021’s oppressive heat waves, Boston once again hit its record for the hottest June 28 ever.
+Amid one of last summer's oppressive heat waves, Boston once again hit its record for the hottest June 28 ever.
 Thermometers read 97°F, a temperature also recorded in the city on that day in 1901 and 1991.
 During that first record-breaking day in 1901—one summer before Willis Carrier invented air conditioning and revolutionized the way we keep cool in the modern world—an enterprising Boston Globe reporter went about asking prominent citizens how they kept cool in the (then) unprecedented heat.

 “I don’t,” said J.B.
 Smith, the governor’s private secretary, before shooting the reporter a look he characterized in a shockingly modern way: “How the—do you suppose a man can keep cool in this weather?”